Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the god of protection, compassion, tenderness, and love!

-This post is the second part of our Mathura trip, and the first part explores Mathura Vrindavan.
+This post is the second part of our Mathura trip, after having explored Mathura Vrindavan.
 This post will share what places to visit in Gokul Govardhan, our journey, and the experience.
 So come on and take a virtual tour to the holy land of Braj with Misfit Wanderers.

 After reading this post, you’ll be in a better position to plan your visit to Mathura.
 Let’s jump in.